jpulakka/nordpool_diff/README.md

 output magnitude of the filter has also increased tenfold.
 That causes problems in proportional controllers; if a heater target used to be adjusted roughly +-2 deg C, it's not reasonable for that to become +-20 deg C, no matter how the electricity prices evolve.

+To compensate for that, `normalize` was introduced.
+Current options include `normalize: no` (no normalization, default), `normalize: max` (output of the filter is divided by maximum price of the next `filter_length` hours), and `normalize: max_min`
-To compensate for that, `normalize: max` was introduced.
-By adding that, output of the filter is divided by maximum price of the next `filter_length` hours (including current hour).
-This works reasonably when `filter_length` is 10 or more, making the overall output magnitude less dependent of "typical current average" electricity price.
-This might fail spectacularly if price is very low for long time.
+(output of the filter is divided by maximum minus minimum price of the next `filter_length` hours).
+These work reasonably when
+`filter_length` is 10 or more, making the overall output magnitude less dependent of "typical current average" electricity price.
+And might fail spectacularly if price or its variation is very low for long time.

 More normalization strategies might be introduced later.